Schedule 40 vs Schedule 80 Steel Pipe

 What is Schedule 40?

-Schedule 40 (SCH 40) carbon steel pipe is a type of pipeline specification, which represents the wall thickness and pressure-bearing capacity of the pipeline.
+Schedule 40 (SCH 40) steel pipe is a type of pipeline specification, which represents the wall thickness and pressure-bearing capacity of the pipeline.

 The wall thickness of SCH 40 pipe is: 40×1/1000=0.040 inches=1.016 mm.